-In 2018, Jill Wheatley wrote her story for Outpost: a few years earlier, a baseball to the head that almost killed her left her almost fully and permanently blind.
+In 2018, Jill Wheatley wrote her story for Outpost: a few years earlier, a baseball to the head left her almost fully and permanently blind.
 How did she recover?
 With an undaunted spirit, and by taking to the world’s trails to run her way back to health.

 Story by Jill Wheatley